colejd/colejd.github.io/_posts/2019-03-13-opencv-tip-arrays.md

 With Revision 3, we've moved the decision to allocate the output from inside of the function to wherever it gets called.
 If you want a copy, call `preprocess(someMat, someOtherMat)`.
 If you want to overwrite the original `Mat`, just call `preprocess(someMat, someMat)`, using the same object for the input and the output.
 If you've wondered why so many of OpenCV's functions write outputs to an `OutputArray` parameter instead of returning a `Mat`, this is why!

-Now let's say we /always/ want `preprocess` to operate in-place.
-We can make use of OpenCV's `InputOutputArray` to completely avoid allocating new images in `preprocess` and make the function a little easier to read:
+Now let's say we *always* want `preprocess()` to operate in-place.
+We can make use of OpenCV's `InputOutputArray` to completely avoid allocating new images in `preprocess()` and make the function a little easier to read:

 <div class="code-snippet">
 {% highlight cpp linenos %}